aaronsu11/langfuse-on-aws/README.md

 # Langfuse AWS CDK Deployment

-This project contains an AWS CDK stack for deploying Langfuse, an open-source observability and analytics platform for LLM applications.
+This project contains an AWS CDK stack for deploying [Langfuse](https://langfuse.com/), an open-source observability and analytics platform for LLM applications with traces, evals, prompt management and metrics.

 ## Table of Contents